 More devices are expected to start using voice control – like Siri or Alexa – and instant messaging within the office will become more common.
 Augmented and virtual reality will also have a place in global businesses, and offices everywhere will become much more global; the barriers of time, space and place will be broken down.

 There is no doubt about it, the workplace can now be anywhere – an office, a cafe or even a London taxi.
-Technology is leaving virtually no job untouched, as professions from home rentals to the law are all facing a period of evolution.
+Technology and future workplace trends are leaving virtually no job untouched, as professions from home rentals to the law are all facing a period of evolution.

 While some jobs are being streamlined and even eliminated, many more are opening.
-Technology is both good and bad for the workplace – often, depending on what kind of career you’re in.
+Technology and computer trends are both good and bad for the workplace – often, depending on what kind of career you’re in.
 But, love it or hate it, the world (and the workplace!) is becoming more and more technologically inclined every day – so there is an increasing need to adapt to the changing technological role of the workplace.